 A typical rainfall, even the downpours we experience here in Gainesville, won’t damage your outdoor condenser.
 Condensers are built to withstand even the heaviest downpours, and the components in the unit are well protected with plastic and are water-repellent.

 However, flooding is a different story.
-If your unit gets submerged in water, it can not only cause damage to the unit but can also pose a serious safety concern.
+If your unit gets submerged in water, it can cause damage to the unit and also pose a serious safety concern.

 Immediately Turn Off Electrical Power